U.S. Route 24 in Kansas

-U.S. Route 24 (US-24) in the state of Kansas runs east–west across the northern half of the state for 435.95 mi.
-The route mostly connects rural communities across the High Plains of Kansas, while also later providing an interstate alternate between Topeka, Lawrence, and Kansas City.
-US 24 both enters and exits the state running concurrently with Interstate 70 (I-70).
-Along with US 40, the road has largely been replaced by the more modern Interstate in its functionality as a long-distance route.
+U.S. Highway 24 (US-24) in the state of Kansas runs east–west across the northern half of the state for 435.95 mi.
+The route mostly connects rural communities across the High Plains of Kansas, while also later providing an Interstate alternate between Topeka, Lawrence, and Kansas City.
+US-24 both enters and exits the state running concurrently with Interstate 70 (I-70).
+Along with US-40, the road has largely been replaced by the more modern Interstate in its functionality as a long-distance route.

 Route description

-US-24 enters the state from Colorado concurrent with I-70 southwest of Kanorado, Kansas.
+US-24 enters the state from Colorado concurrent with I-70 southwest of Kanorado.
 For its first 46.061 mi, the route runs concurrently with the Interstate, passing Goodland and Brewster.
 This is despite the fact that former alignment remains intact, albeit largely as a local road.
 The exception to this rule is a business route through downtown Goodland.

 South-southwest of Levant, US-24 splits from the Interstate and begins heading northeastward before eastward and into Colby.
 The route passes through the northern side of town, intersecting K-25 before continuing east.
-Towards the Thomas–Sheridan county line, US 24 intersects US-83 in an extremely rural setting southeast of the town of Gem.
+Toward the Thomas–Sheridan county line, US-24 intersects US-83 in an extremely rural setting southeast of the town of Gem.
 The route continues through Sheridan, Graham, and Rooks counties, passing through the towns of Hoxie, Hill City, and Stockton and intersecting K-23, US-283, K-18, and US-183.
 US-24 also passes by several other smaller communities, such as Menlo and Morland, connecting to those towns via secondary state highways.
 Additionally, the route passes around the northern edge of the Webster Reservoir in western Rooks County.

 In Osborne, the highway joins US-281 and begins heading northward.
 South of Portis, US-24 leaves US-281 and returns to an eastward trajectory, picking up a concurrency with K-9 in the process.
 The route passes through Downs and Cawker City, around Waconda Lake, and into Beloit.
 In Beloit, it junctions K-14, before K-9 splits toward the east as US-24 begins a southeastward run to Glasco, where it returns to an eastward trajectory.
 East of that town, the route crosses US-81 in another rural setting.
 US-24 continues through Clay County and Clay Center and into Riley County.